 Political science majors at Alvernia have gone into careers in law, international business, government service at the federal and state levels, public policy, journalism, political activism, management, non-profit positions, teaching, social work, counseling, criminal investigation and policy analysis.
 Political science students excel in careers that require excellent communication and analytical skills and knowledge about the world.

 Many political science graduates have chosen to continue their educations at graduate institutions, including Lehigh University, University of Pittsburgh, Villanova University, West Chester University of Pennsylvania, Widener University, Marquette University, State University of New York, George Mason University, Suffolk University, and others.

-All Alvernia students must successfully complete a minimum of 123 semester credits to receive a Bachelor of Arts or a Bachelor of Science degree, and political science majors must complete 30 credits in the major.
+All Alvernia students must successfully complete a minimum of 123 semester credits to complete a Bachelor of Arts or a Bachelor of Science degree.
+Political science majors must complete 30 credits in the major.

 Required courses for political science majors are:

 - POS 212: Comparative Politics ---OR--- POS 225 Contemporary World Affairs